jlooper/snacklabs/README.md

 Or to where the terminal guides you.

-## Development
+## How to create a new Snacklab

-You will be working in the `steps` folder.
-Add elements to your snacklab by creating pages in this folder, named appropriatly.
-Add those pages as well to `snacklab-elements.html` to be imported.
+You can create your own Snacklabs, and after approval, they will be linked from NativeScriptSnacks.com.
+To create a new Snacklab, add a folder referencing the content of your tutorial, including an `index.html` and `snacklab-elements.html` file, in the `snacklabs` folder.
+Add step elements to your Snacklab by creating step pages in this folder, named appropriately.
+Add those pages as well to your folder's `snacklab-elements.html` file so that they are properly imported.
+Your Snacklab should have a linkable URL such as `<url>/snacklabs/flexbox` by the end of your development.